 - Provide a support network for pre-occupational therapy students to socialize and participate in events such as volunteer and community service opportunities.

-The Rehabilitations Therapy Club strives to maintain a strong relationship with the CSU Department of Occupational Therapy as well as the SOTA, OTAC and Phi Theta organizations.
+The Rehabilitations Therapy Club strives to maintain a strong relationship with the CSU Department of Occupational Therapy as well as the SOTA, OTAC, and Phi Theta organizations.
 The club meets regularly during the fall and spring semesters and participates in events sponsored by the other occupational therapy organizations.
-Some recent activities of the club include the 4th Annual Easter Egg Hunt for Children with Special Needs, an end of the spring semester pot-luck at City Park and a guest speaker who is an occupational therapist in a hospital setting.
+Some recent activities of the club include the fourth Annual Easter Egg Hunt for Children with Special Needs, an end of the spring semester pot-luck at City Park, and a guest speaker who is an occupational therapist in a hospital setting.

 For more information regarding the club or the meeting schedule please contact the officers at email@example.com.